wleofeng/objc-speaking-grandma-001/README.md

   * `BOOL shouting = [talkToGrandma isEqualToString:shoutAtGrandma];`
   **Top-tip:** *Remember that* `BOOL`*s are declared* ***without*** *using a* `*` *symbol.*

-4 — Write an `if` statement that evaluates `shout` as its conditional.
+4 — Write an `if` statement that evaluates `shouting` as its conditional.
 If the `if` statement passes, print what Grandma says when she (thinks she) hears you: "NO, NOT SINCE 1938!" by using an `NSLog()`:

 ```objc
 if (shouting) {